Azure/azure-openapi-validator/docs/path-contains-resource-group.md

 ## Output Message

-The URI for resource group scoped CRUD methods does not contain a resourceGroupName parameter.
+The path for resource group scoped CRUD methods does not contain a resourceGroupName parameter.

 ## Description

-Uri for resource group scoped CRUD methods MUST contain a resourceGroupName parameter.
+Path for resource group scoped CRUD methods MUST contain a resourceGroupName parameter.

 ## CreatedAt